 Artichokes, Nativars, and More

 In our Summer 2021 issue, we delve deep into gardening for the future, covering 12 easy-to-grow, sustainable plants and flowers that will feed your eyes, your family, and wildlife.
 We tackle the difficult topic of nativars, and what that means for your nursery plant purchases.
 Pollinator Scientist Jeff Ollerton introduces us to how planting for pollinators may help reduce the impact of climate change.
 And bee scientist Victoria Wojcik reviews the science on honey bee and native bee competition.
-If you want to be inspired, informed, and entertained, check out the preview.
+If you want to be inspired, informed, and entertained, check out the Summer 2021 issue.

 If you like what you’ve read, consider subscribing.
 Our magazine exists because of loyal readers. $35 for a one year US print subscription.
 We guarantee you will learn something new in each issue.
 I certainly do.